LBNL-ETA/frads/README.md

 	Type "help", "copyright", "credits" or "license" for more information.
 	>>>

+### Installing pyenergyplus
+frads relies on pyenergyplus for running and interacting with EnergyPlus in Python. pyenergyplus can be installed by downloading and installing [wheels](https://github.com/taoning/pyenergyplus/releases/tag/v23.1.0) for your specific platform.

 ### Install frads

 After you have Python installed, you should have `pip` command available in your shell environment as well.
 You can then use `pip` to install `frads`: